jlewisbooth/adrian-sutton/src/q-and-a.md

 An English sound at heart.. tonal, accessible.. but with a few "wrong" notes!

-### Who would you list as your biggest influences?
+### Who would you list as your influences?

-Many.. but I guess mainly Walton, Britten, Vaughan Williams, Finzi, Tippett, Copland, Honegger..
+Many.. but among them: Walton, Britten, Vaughan Williams, Finzi, Tippett, Copland, Honegger..

 ### Do you play any instruments?